bansalrupanshu-oss/StudyBridge/README.md

 # StudyBridge
-this is my project for web development
+this is my project for web development.
 Author-Rupanshu